A hybrid dynamical-stochastic model of maximum temperature time series of Imphal, Northeast India incorporating nonlinear feedback and noise diagnostics: Results Discussion

-Additionally, in Fig.\ref{Fig14}, we plot the annual maxima and minima of the $\hat{T}_{\textrm{max}}$ time series from the three models of WN(L), CN(L), and LN(L) (previously seen in Fig.~\ref{Fig12}).
-For each model, nonlinear (quadratic) fits~\cite{NumPyPolynomialsDoc} are inserted and extrapolated to highlight the predicted increasing trends in $\hat{T}_{\textrm{max}}$.
-Solid lines indicate the quadratic fits: green for WN(L), yellow for CN(L), and grey for LN(L).
-The vertical dashed line indicates the present year of 2025.
-The nonlinear fits show a sharp rise starting in the period from 2003-2007.
+Additionally, in Fig.~\ref{Fig14}, we plot the annual maxima and minima of the $\hat{T}_{\textrm{max}}$ time series from the three models of WN(L), CN(L), and LN(L) (previously seen in Fig.~\ref{Fig12}).
+Each model is extrapolated to highlight the predicted increasing trends in $\hat{T}_{\textrm{max}}$.
+The vertical dashed line indicates the current year of 2025.
+There is a sharp rise in $\hat{T}_{\textrm{max}}$ starting in the period from 2003-2007.
 In the predicted regime, both the maxima and minima of $\hat{T}_{\textrm{max}}$ reach values significantly higher than those recorded in the previous years.
-Our hybrid modeling framework thus implies a concerning trend in maximum temperature dynamics, thereby highlighting the need for the implementation of effective climate control measures to mitigate this warming trend.
-Our observation aligns with the deforestation records of the Manipur state, where 255 kha of tree cover has been recorded to have been lost from the period from 2001-2024~\cite{GFW_Manipur}.
+Our hybrid modeling framework thus implies a concerning trend in maximum temperature dynamics of Imphal, thereby highlighting the need for the implementation of effective climate control measures to mitigate this warming trend.
+Our observation aligns with the deforestation records of Manipur state, where 255 kha of tree cover has been recorded as lost from the period from 2001-2024~\cite{GFW_Manipur}.

+To quantify the predictive skill of our hybrid model, we perform hindcast experiments by re-initializing the model at past years, 1990 and 2010, and comparing the simulated annual temperature maxima and minima with the observed data, as shown in Fig.~\ref{Fig15}.
+We simulate the model for two periods - two decades from 1990 and one decade from 2010 - and evaluate the performance of the model using $RMSE$ and Pearson correlation (results shown in Table~\ref{Table2}).
+The hindcasts show good agreement with the observed extremes, with most observations lying within the 95\% confidence intervals.
+We find that the $RMSE$ values are slightly larger for annual minima despite higher correlations, which might be caused by unresolved nocturnal and radiative processes~\cite{taylor2001} not explicitly represented in the model.